voyagerx3/MCDWT/README.md

-# Scalable Video Transform (SVT)
+# Motion Compensated Discrete Wavelet Transform (MCDWT)

-## Video scalabilty
+## MCDWT and video scalabilty
-**SVT inputs a [video][video] and outputs a video** in a way that when using only a portion of the data of the transformed video, a video with a lower temporal resolution ([temporal scalability][Scalability]), lower spatial resolution ([spatial scalability][Scalability]) or/and lower quality ([quality scalability][Scalability]) can be generated.
-If all the transformed data is used, the original video is obtained (SVT es is a lossless transform).
+**MCDWT inputs a [video][video] and outputs a video**, in a way that when using only a portion of the data of the transformed video, a video with a lower temporal resolution ([temporal scalability][Scalability]), lower spatial resolution ([spatial scalability][Scalability]) or/and lower quality ([quality scalability][Scalability]) can be generated.
+If all the transformed data is used, then the original video is obtained (MCDWT es is a lossless transform).
 The video output has exactly the same number of elements than the input video (for example, no extra motion fields are produced).
+At this moment, we will focuse only on spatial scalability.

 [Scalability]: http://eeweb.poly.edu/~yao/EL6123/scalablecoding.pdf
 [video]: https://en.wikipedia.org/wiki/Video

 ## The 's'-levels 2D Discrete Wavelet Transform
-A<sup>[1](#myfootnote1)</sup> [2D-DWT][2D-DWT] (2 Dimensions - Discrete Wavelet Transform)q allows to get a scalable representation of a image and by extension, of a video if we apply the DWT on all the images of the video.
+A<sup>[1](#myfootnote1)</sup> [2D-DWT][2D-DWT] (2 Dimensions - Discrete Wavelet Transform) generates a scalable representation of an image and by extension, of a video if we apply the DWT on all the images of the video.
 This is done, for example, in [the JPEG2000 image and video compression standard][J2K].
+Notice that only the spatial redundancy is exploited.
+All the temporal redundancy is still in the video.

 [J2K]: https://en.wikipedia.org/wiki/JPEG_2000
 [2D-DWT]: https://en.wikipedia.org/wiki/Discrete_wavelet_transform